-Almshouse social housing is key to The Merchant Taylors' philanthropic work, helping to provide safe, comfortable homes for older people
+Almshouse social housing is key to The Merchant Taylors' philanthropic work.
+The Company provides safe, comfortable homes to older people in Lewisham

-The Merchant Taylors' Company changes lives through the provision of almshouse social housing for people in financial need, aged at least 57, who can live independently.
-Merchant Taylors' is proud to have provided almshouses since the Middle Ages, first in the City of London, and now in Lewisham, on land originally entrusted to the Company by wool merchant Christopher Boone in the 17th century.
+The Merchant Taylors' Company Almshouses offer safe and comfortable homes for people in financial need, aged at least 57, who can live independently.
+Merchant Taylors' is proud to have provided almshouses since the Middle Ages, first in the City of London, and now in Lewisham.

-In 2019, the Company unveiled the completed Christopher Boone's Court, a development in partnership with One Housing Group housing association to house 33 almshouse residents.
+The Company built London's first Almshouses in the 15th century and then in 2019, the Company unveiled the completed Christopher Boone's Court, a new development in partnership with One Housing Group housing association for 33 almshouse residents.

 The apartments are modern and spacious, with welcoming communal areas, a large garden complete with shared vegetable-growing space, and wheelchair accessibility throughout.
 The project was designed to facilitate residents' changing needs, a wide range of interests and to encourage community spirit.